Resource-Efficient Neural Networks for Embedded Systems: Resource Efficiency in Deep Neural Networks

 CNN architectures are typically designed to have a transition from convolutional layers to fully connected layers.
 At this transition, activations at all spatial locations of each channel are typically used as individual input features for the following fully connected layer.
 Since the number of these features is typically large, there is a memory bottleneck for storing the parameters of the weight matrix especially in the first fully connected layer.

 \citet{Lin2014a} introduced two concepts that have been widely adopted by subsequent works.
-The first one, \emph{global average pooling}, largely solves the above-mentioned memory issue at the transition to fully connected layers.
+The first technique, \emph{global average pooling}, largely solves the above-mentioned memory issue at the transition to fully connected layers.
 Global average pooling reduces the spatial dimensions of each channel into a single feature by averaging over all values within a channel.
-This reduces the number of features at the transition drastically, and, by having the same number of channels as there are classes, it can also be used to completely get rid of fully connected layers.
-Second, they used $1 \times 1$ convolutions with weight kernels $\matW \in \R^{1 \times 1 \times C \times D}$ that can essentially be seen as performing the operation of a fully connected layer over each spatial location across all channels.
+This reduces the number of features at the transition drastically, and by having the same number of channels as there are classes, it can also be used to completely remove fully connected layers.
+Secondly, they used $1 \times 1$ convolutions with weight kernels $\matW \in \R^{1 \times 1 \times C \times D}$ which can be seen as performing the operation of a fully connected layer over each spatial location across all channels.

 These $1 \times 1$ convolutions have been adopted by several popular architectures \citep{Szegedy2015,He2016,Huang2017} and, due to their favorable computational properties compared to convolutions that take a spatial neighborhood into account, later have also been exploited to improve computational efficiency.
 For instance, InceptionNet \citep{Szegedy2015} proposed to split standard $K \times K$ convolutions into two cheaper convolutions: (i) a $1 \times 1$ convolution to reduce the number of channels such that (ii) a subsequent $K \times K$ convolution is performed faster.
-Similar ideas are used in \emph{SqueezeNet} \citep{Iandola2016} which uses $1 \times 1$ convolutions to reduce the number of channels which is subsequently input to a parallel $1 \times 1$ and $3 \times 3$ convolution, respectively.
-In addition, SqueezeNet uses the output of a global average pooling of per-class channels directly as input to the softmax in order to avoid fully connected layers which typically consume the most memory.
-Furthermore, by using deep compression \citep{Han2016} (see Section \ref{sec:literature_unstructured_pruning}), the memory footprint was reduced to less than $0.5$MB.
+Similar ideas are used in \emph{SqueezeNet} \citep{Iandola2016} which employs $1 \times 1$ convolutions to reduce the number of input channels of subsequent parallel $1 \times 1$ and $3 \times 3$ convolutions.
+In addition, SqueezeNet uses the global average pooling output of per-class channels directly as input to the softmax in order to avoid fully connected layers that typically consume the most memory.
+On top of that, they also applied deep compression \citep{Han2016} (see Section \ref{sec:literature_unstructured_pruning}) to reduce the memory footprint of their model even further.